vika-v-v/java-standart-f-interfaces/README.md

 - Consumer<T>
 defines an abstract method named accept that takes an object of generic type T and returns no result (void), used for performing operations on elements

+- Function<T, R>
+defines an abstract method named apply that takes an object of generic type T as input and returns an object of generic type R, used for mapping